Phase 5: Securing Your Cloud Applications

 By the end of this phase, you will:

-For an excellent foundation, read these cloud provider security overviews:
+For an excellent foundation in cloud security thinking, read these provider security overviews:

 - AWS Security Pillar - Well Architected Framework